 Vicarious liability in part means that you can be held responsible for how a car is used, even if you are not the one driving it.
 If your ex-spouse were in an accident and either didn’t have insurance or his auto insurance limits where exceeded, then both of you could be held personally responsible.

 Also, if your ex-spouse takes insurance off of a car that still has your name on it, then the state could give both of you penalties for a lapse in car insurance coverage.

 Inform your car insurance company of your divorce and what changes have taken place to get a quote on a policy for your new needs.
-If you are uncertain as to what car insurance coverage you need now, try out our insurance coverage calculator.
 Then comparison shop to make certain you are getting the best car insurance rates.